InsanusMokrassar/ktgbotapi/TelegramBotAPI-extensions-api/README.md

 ## What is it?

-It is wrapper library for [TelegramBotAPI](../TelegramBotAPI/README.md).
+It is wrapper library for [TelegramBotAPI-core](../TelegramBotAPI-core/README.md).
 Here you can find extensions for `RequestsExecutor`, which are more look like Telegram Bot API requests and in the same time have more obvious signatures to help understand some restrictions in Telegram system.

 ## Compatibility

-This library always compatible with original `TelegramBotAPI` library version
+This library always compatible with original `TelegramBotAPI-core` library version

 ## How to implement library?